zephyrproject-rtos/zephyr/boards/arc/nsim/doc/index.rst

 Overview
 ********

-This board configuration will use `Designware ARC nSIM`_ to emulate a virtual ARC EM or ARC HS based board including the following features:
+This board configuration can be used to run ARC EM / ARC HS based images in simulation with `Designware ARC nSIM`_ or run same images on FPGA based HW platform `HAPS`_.
+The board includes the following features:

 * ARC EM or ARC HS processor
 * ARC internal timer